neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.dae_init_dteps
+.. method:: CVode.dae_init_dteps()

-    Syntax:
-        ``eps = cvode.dae_init_dteps()``

-        ``eps = cvode.dae_init_dteps(eps)``

-        ``eps = cvode.dae_init_dteps(eps, style)``

-    Description:
+            CVode.dae_init_dteps(eps)
+            CVode.dae_init_dteps(eps, style)

     The size of the "infinitesimal" fixed fully implicit step used for initialization of the DAE solver, see :func:`use_daspk` , in order to meet the the initial condition requirement of f(y',y,t)=0.
 The default is 1e-9 ms.

     The default heuristic for meeting the initial condition requirement based on the pre-initialization value of all the states and an initialization time of t0 is:

     t = t0 Vector.play continuous.

     Two dteps voltage solve steps. (does not change t, or membrane mechanism states but changes v,vext).
     The initial value of  y is the present value of the states.

     t = t0 + dteps Vector.play continuous

     One dteps step without changing y but it does determine dy/dt of the v, vext portion of states.

     t = t0 determine the dy/dt of the membrane mechanism states.
     (note: membrane mechanism states are all derivative or kinetic scheme states)

     .. warning::